mwaltersbmc/helix-tools/hitt/README.md

-The Helix IS Triage Tool (aka HITT) is a shell script that tests for many common configuration problems that may cause issues during installation and use of Helix IS Service Management applications.
+The Helix IS Triage Tool (**HITT**) is a shell script that tests for many common configuration problems that cause issues during the installation and use of Helix IS Service Management applications.
 The script should be run as the git user on the Deployment Engine system where Jenkins is installed.

 HITT has three operating modes, all of which require that the Helix Platform installation has been completed.

 **post-hp**	- used after the Helix Platform has been installed and the SSO realm for Helix IS has been created.\
-**pre-is**	- used when the Jenkins HELIX_ONPREM_DEPLOYMENT and HELIX_GENERATE_CONFIG pipelines have been run with all the required parameters populated.\
+**pre-is**	- used after the Jenkins HELIX_ONPREM_DEPLOYMENT and HELIX_GENERATE_CONFIG pipelines have been run with all the installation values populated.\
 **post-is**	- used after the installation of Helix IS has been completed.

-In all modes the HITT script requires minimal configuration and will read additional information from Kubernetes, Jenkins and the CUSTOMER_CONFIGS git repository.
+In all modes the HITT script requires minimal manual configuration and will read the information it needs from Kubernetes, Jenkins, and the CUSTOMER_CONFIGS git repository.

-There are additional, optional, tests that will attempt to validate the Helix IS database that require the use of a Java SQL client called JISQL, and JDBC drivers for each database type.
+There are some optional tests that will attempt to validate the Helix IS database.
+These require the use of a Java SQL client, called JISQL, and JDBC drivers for each database type.
 To enable these tests, download the dbjars.tgz file and save it in the same directory as the hitt.sh script.
-HITT will detect, unpack, and enable the SQL checks when this file is present.
+HITT will run the SQL checks when this file is present.

 **Installation**